C. Suzanne Cutter, MD

 While skin cancers are the most commonly diagnosed cancers in the United States, melanoma only accounts for 1% of these diagnoses, with a little more than 90,000 new cases each year.
 Dr. Cutter at CUREtology is a highly experienced diagnostician and surgical oncologist who specializes in melanoma.
-Through her holistic and comprehensive approach, she works methodically and exhaustively to find the best solution for her patients in the downtown Los Angeles area.
-If you’d like to explore your treatment options for melanoma, call or schedule a consultation using the online booking tool.
+Through her holistic and comprehensive approach, she works methodically and exhaustively to find the best solution for her patients in the West Hollywood, Beverly Hills, Glendale, Pasadena, and the surrounding Los Angeles, CA areas.
+If you’d like to explore your treatment options for melanoma, call today to book your appointment.

 Melanoma is a type of skin cancer that attacks the cells that produce your melanin.
 While the exact cause of melanoma is unclear, medical researchers have linked it to exposure to the sun’s ultraviolet rays, as well as genetics.